by Jeff Goulden

 Yaquina Head is on a mile long penninsula north of the town of Newport.
 The scenic area has been designated as a National Outstanding Natural Area and is managed by the US Bureau of Land Management.
 Standing 93 feet tall at the westernmost point of the basalt headland, the Yaquina Head Lighthouse has been guiding ships along the Oregon Coast since the light was first lit on August 20, 1873.

 The offshore rocks and islands are a refuge for harbor seals and a spring-summer nesting place for thousands of seabirds.
 Gray whales can be spotted during their annual migration between Mexico and Alaska.

 To see more Oregon Coast pictures go to my Oregon Coast Gallery on Istockphoto.
-To order prints of Oregon go to my Oregon Gallery on Fine Art America.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
 Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.

 In this Photo Blog I have combined my 50 year passion for photography and my love of the natural world, creating a portfolio that reveals nature in its pure and simple beauty.
 I am pleased to share my passion with you through this blog.